nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Numerical experiments

-A highly efficient low-rank Newton-ADI-algorithm for NAREs is proposed in \cite{BenKS2016}.
-For this illustrative example, we instead compare our methods to standard JFNK applied to \eqref{eq:nare}, which requires reducing $p$ by two orders of magnitude relative to \cite{BenKS2016} for memory reasons.\\ \emph{Experiment 1:} In this experiment, we use a truncation window of $k=6$ for the nlKrylov methods and nlOrthomin.
+where $x\in\RR^{3\cdot N}$ is the vectorization of $Y$.
+The derivative $J_f(x)\Delta{x}$ is applied to high accuracy by a complex-step approximation similar to \eqref{eq:cs} using $\varepsilon=10^{-10}$.
+Note that $J_f(x)$ is symmetric as the Hessian of $E$, so we expect the CS approximation to yield a numerically self-adjoint linear operator.
+Following \cite{He2024}, an Argon cluster is initialized from a perturbed Face-Centered-Cubic (FCC) structure.
+Using $3$ cells per direction gives $3^3=27$ unit cells, each with 4 atoms, resulting in $N=4 \cdot 27 = 108$ and a root finding problem of size $n=3\cdot N=324$.
+Setup files and initial state are freely available at \href{https://github.com/Data-driven-numerical-methods/Nonlinear-Truncated-Conjugate-Residual}{GitHub} \cite{Git2024}.\ A highly efficient low-rank Newton-ADI algorithm for NAREs is proposed in \cite{BenKS2016}.
+For this illustrative example, we instead compare our methods to standard JFNK applied to \eqref{eq:nare}, which requires reducing $p$ by two orders of magnitude compared to \cite{BenKS2016} to satisfy memory limitations.

+\emph{Experiment 1:} In this experiment, we use a truncation window of $k=6$ for the \textit{nlKrylov} methods and nlOrthomin.
 Nested methods use $m=8$, adaptive methods switch with $\theta=10^{-4}$, and Anderson Acceleration uses a truncation window $k_{AA}=12$ with damping parameter $\beta=0.1$.
 Newton's method performs up to $50$ steps of global GMRES for the inner solve.
-Iterations are stopped after $100$ steps or when the relative residual falls below $\tau=10^{-15}$.
-Results with the all-zeros initial guess $X_0=0_{n,p}$ are shown in \Cref{fig:nare}.
-The results demonstrate that \textit{nlKrylov} methods can successfully solve matrix-valued root-finding problems.
-As in previous experiments, the adaptive versions of nlGMRESR, nlGCRO, and nlLGMRES did not switch to the linear update, whereas nlGCR-A switched after about $10$ iterations.
+Iterations are stopped after $100$ steps or when the relative residual falls below $\tau=10^{-15}$. \Cref{fig:nare} presents the results obtained with the initial guess of all-zeros $X_0=0_{n,p}$, showing that \textit{nlKrylov} methods can successfully solve matrix-valued root finding problems.

+As in previous experiments, adaptive versions of nlGMRESR, nlGCRO, and nlLGMRES did not switch to the linear update, while nlGCR-A switched after about $10$ iterations.
 Both nlGMRESR and nlLGMRES converged in the same number of iterations as Newton-GMRES; nlGMRESR required a comparable number of function evaluations, while nlLGMRES needed significantly more.
 Consistent with other experiments, nlOrthomin shows similar iteration counts to nlGCR, but its function evaluations grow too quickly to remain competitive.
+The timing results indicate that nlGMRESR and its adaptive variant were the top-performing solvers in this test.
+Notably, Newton-Krylov methods required $p$ to be reduced by two orders of magnitude to stay within memory constraints, while \textit{nlKrylov} methods handled larger values of $p$ without issue, owing to their comparatively modest storage requirements.